-I been thinking lately about how the Army educates chaplains.
+I have been thinking lately about how the Army educates chaplains.

-It starts with the Chaplain Basic Officer Leadership Course (CHBOLC), which is designed to both introduce chaplains to the military and help them adapt their civilian skills and experience to the military.
-Later, chaplains attend the Chaplain Captain Career Course (C4).
+It starts with the eight-week Chaplain Basic Officer Leadership Course (CHBOLC), which is designed to both introduce chaplains to the military and help them adapt their civilian skills and experience to the military.
+Later, active duty chaplains attend the twenty-week Chaplain Captain Career Course (C4–it’s only two weeks for Reserve Components).
 Majors do Intermediate Level Education, the Command and General Staff Course, which is the first school they attend with officers of other branches.
-Active duty chaplains are required to do the Brigade Chaplain Qualification Course as part of ILE, but this is optional for chaplains in the Reserve Components.
-Further on, there is a Lieutenant Colonel course for chaplains, and then chaplains can attend the Army War College (again, with officers of other branches).
+In residence, it is a 44-week long course.
+The branch-specific component of ILE is the two-week Operational Religious Support Leadership Course.
+Further on, there is a course for Lieutenant Colonels (Initial Strategic Religious Support Leadership Course) and one for Colonels (Senior Strategic Religious Support Leadership Course).
+Chaplains can attend the ten-month Army War College (again, with officers of other branches).

 But as the pendulum swung from the pastoral to the military, I have heard more questions, especially from Adventists and Jews, on whether the US Army Chaplain Center and School is modeling appropriate Religious Accommodation.
 It varies from commandant to commandant, and from course manager to course manager.
 I expect that chaplains will be treated as chaplains; that the school will model tolerance, and respect, and grant religious accommodation proactively.
 Chaplains should never be humiliated for practicing their faith.